-Each x value is matched with only one y value, because if we go to any spot on the x axis and travel up or down we will never hit more than a single y value.
+Each x-value is matched with only one y-value because if we go to any spot on the x-axis and travel up or down, we'll never hit more than a single y-value.

 Graph the relation |y| = |x| for x ≥ 0.
 Is this a function?

-If we fill in the spaces between the points, we see
+Now we fill in the spaces between the points:

 Since two different values of y are being matched with a single value of x, as we can see from either our table or our graph, the relation |y| = |x| for x ≥ 0 is not a function.
 Too bad, so sad.

 Because we at Shmoop are total recap-aholics, let's summarize what we did in the previous examples.
 The goal was to look at a graph of a relation and determine if the relation was a function or not.
 To do this, we drew a vertical line through the graph (we went to a value of x and drew a line up and down) and looked to see in how many spots that line hit the points of the relation.
 If there was a value of x where the line could hit the relation more than once, we knew we didn't have a function.
 Okay, recap over.
-Hopefully, this paragraph felt like a ton of deja vu.
-Okay, recap over.
-Hopefully, this paragraph felt like a ton of deja vu.
+Hopefully, this paragraph felt like a ton of déjà vu.

 This process of testing to see whether a relation is a function is called the vertical line test.
 Clever name, eh?
 To determine if a graph shows a function, we see if there's any value of x for which a vertical line through that value will hit the graph more than once.
 If there is, we don't have a function.
 If a vertical line can hit the graph at most once, no matter where we put it, we do have a function.
 It's pretty black and white.
 Like the cookie.
 Simple, satisfying, and most commonly bought and sold in Northeastern New Jersey.
 All right, our analogies could use some work.